eturea/Receipts-for-YNAB-site/privacy.md

-# Privacy Policy for YNAB Receipts
+# Privacy Policy for Receipts for YNAB

 **Effective Date:** October 15, 2025
 **Last Updated:** October 15, 2025

-Thank you for using **YNAB Receipts** ("the App"), developed by **eTurea** ("we", "our", or "us").
+Thank you for using **Receipts for YNAB** ("the App"), developed by **eTurea** ("we", "our", or "us").
 Your privacy is extremely important to us.
 This Privacy Policy explains what information we collect, how we use it, how we protect it, and your rights regarding your personal data.

-By using YNAB Receipts, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using Receipts for YNAB, you agree to the collection and use of information in accordance with this Privacy Policy.

 ---

 ## 1. Overview: Our Privacy Commitment

-YNAB Receipts is designed with **privacy-first principles**:
+Receipts for YNAB is designed with **privacy-first principles**:

 - **All receipt processing happens on your device** using Apple Intelligence
 - **We never see your receipt images or extracted data**